apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 By default, `docker-compose.yml` does not expose ports to the host.
 This allows the host to be running other services on those ports, as well as allowing multiple CDN-in-a-Boxes to run on the same host, without port conflicts.

 To expose the ports of each service on the host, add the `docker-compose.expose-ports.yml` file.
-For example, `docker-compose -f docker-compose.yml -f docker-compose.expose-ports.yml up`.
+For example, `docker compose -f docker-compose.yml -f docker-compose.expose-ports.yml up`.

 ## Varnish

 By default, CDN-in-a-Box uses Apache Traffic Server as the cache server.

 To run CDN-in-a-Box with Varnish add the `docker-compose.varnish.yml` file.
-For example, `docker-compose -f docker-compose.yml -f docker-compose.varnish.yml up`
+For example, `docker compose -f docker-compose.yml -f docker-compose.varnish.yml up`

 ## Common Pitfalls